 Costs that may apply include:

-• Supervision charges - $5.00 per quarter hour or part thereof
+• Supervision charges - $5.20 per quarter hour in cases of inspection

 Where it is anticipated that the costs will exceed $50.00 the applicant will be advised, and requested to submit a deposit and asked if they wish to continue with the request.
 GST is not payable on any application fees or access charges under the FOI Act.